tarampampam/.github/SECURITY.md

 Out of scope:
 - Security issues in third-party dependencies.
 Such vulnerabilities should be reported **upstream** to the original maintainers.

----

-## Safe Harbor

-I will **not** pursue legal action against security researchers who:
-- Make a good faith effort to follow this policy
-- Avoid privacy violations, data destruction, and service disruption
-- Report vulnerabilities promptly and privately

 Your contributions help keep this software ecosystem secure and reliable - thank you.